Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Performance

-where $\Delta2\theta_{2-1}$ is the per-pixel angular range, $D_\mathrm{ODD}$ is the sample-to-detector distance, and $y$ is the distance from beam center, and $b$ is the width of the incident beam.
-As shown in Fig. \ref{fig:thickness broadening}, \xrays coming from different parts of the sample hit the detector at a range of angles.

-The effect of sample thickness on angular resolution for MAXIMA is plotted in Fig.~\ref{fig:Thickness Broad}.
-Notice that for very thick samples $\sim\qty{1}{mm}$ the loss of angular resolution is substantial.
-Any thicker and the effect becomes comparable to that of the converging beam.
+where $SDD$ is the sample-to-detector distance, $y$ is the distance from beam center, and $b$ is the width of the incident beam.
+These values are plotted as a function of position on the detector in Fig.~\ref{fig:thickness broadening}(b).
+Notice that for very thick samples ($\sim$\qty{1}{mm}) the loss of angular resolution is substantial, approaching that of the beam convergence discussed above.